SynthLauncher/Sprites/README.md

 *Us, ours, and we, in this context, refer to SynthLauncher Org.

-Copyright
 ## Credits
 Drawn by [AquaCobalt](https://github.com/AquaCobalt) \
 Drawn using [Inkscape](https://inkscape.org/) \
-© 2025 Methuja Ganewattha.
-Published under SynthLauncher Org.
+© 2025 Methuja Ganewattha & SynthLauncher Org. | Published under SynthLauncher Org.